EU sanctions add Russian writers who back the war

 Ukraine itself has listed 500 Russian propagandists and the EU should do more on this front, Vlasiuk told press at the time.

-"The war started also as a result of aggressive [Russian] propaganda and it's all still going on in people's minds," he said.
+"The war started also as a result of aggressive [Russian] propaganda and it's still going on in people's minds," he said.

 Ukrainian pressure aside, the EU has made its own case for going after the Kremlin's sock-puppets.